pylint-dev/pylint/doc/symilar.rst

 Symilar
 -------

-The console script ``symilar`` finds copy pasted blocks in a set of files.
-It provides a command line interface to the ``Similar`` class, which includes the logic for
+The console script ``symilar`` finds copy pasted block of text in a set of files.
+It provides a command line interface to check only the ``duplicate-code`` message.
-Pylint's ``duplicate-code`` message.

 It can be invoked with::

   symilar [-d|--duplicates min_duplicated_lines] [-i|--ignore-comments] [--ignore-docstrings] [--ignore-imports] [--ignore-signatures] file1...